brittanyrw/emojibops/README.md

 7. If you would like to see what your addition will look like, open the `index.html` file that is in the `emojibops` folder in a web browser.
 The EmojiCards are added in a random order so it may take you a few seconds to find what you added.
 If you do not see any cards in the browser, this could mean that you have a typo in your `data.js` file.
 If that is the case, double check what you have added for missing commas and quotation marks.
 8. Once you are done, go to the terminal and type `git status`.
 You should see `data.js` as modified.
 If you don't see this, go back and make sure to save your `data.js` file.
 9. Run `git add -A` to add your changes.
 10. Add a commit message.
-Run the following command and replace with your movie or show name: `git commit -m "Added Wannabe by Spice Girls"`.
+Run the following command and replace with your song name: `git commit -m "Added Wannabe by Spice Girls"`.
 11. If you have never used git on your computer before, you will see a message asking for you to set your email and username.
 If you do not see that message, continue to the next step.
 Run the following commands, replacing "you@example.com" with your Github email and "Your name" with your github username:

 `git config --global user.email "you@example.com"`

 `git config --global user.name "Your Name"`

 Then re-run the commit command.
-Remember to replace with your show or movie: `git commit -m "Added Wannabe by Spice Girls"`
+Remember to replace with your song: `git commit -m "Added Wannabe by Spice Girls"`

 12. Run `git push`.
 If you have not done this before, git push will not run until you login to your Github account.
 Type in your Github username and password. **NOTE: When you type your password, it will not show in the terminal.
 Press enter after you type your password to continue**.